nxp-archive/autoivnsw_sja1110_linux/README.md

 In case the files do not exist, the upload of configuration and firmware files can be initiated from userspace at a later point in time via the [sysfs userspace interface](#Userspace-Interface)

+---
 ## Userspace Interface
 The **SJA1110** driver exposes multiple files via the *sysfs* filesystem to userspace, that allow interfacing with the driver by writing to them.
 The files are usually located in `/sys/bus/spi/devices/spiX.X/uc-configuration/` and `/sys/bus/spi/devices/spiY.Y/switch-configuration/`, where `spiX.X` is the SPI endpoint of the uC and `spiY.Y` is the SPI endpoint of the switch.
+For GPIO related userspace interface information refer to the [GPIO Control chapter](#GPIO-Control).
 - Directory `uc-configuration`
 	- `uc_fw_upload`
 		- Writing a filename initiates a firmware upload of the given file to the uC